-6.3 Information security and access management
+6.3 Information Security and Access Management

-- Foreland Fields School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils/students.
-Further information can be found in our Online Safety Policy. - Foreland Fields School's will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+- Foreland Fields School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in our Online Safety Policy. - Foreland Fields School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Adrian Mount (Headteacher and DSL) and Steve Pamphilon (Chair of Governors), are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.

-6.4 Remote/Online learning
+6.4 Remote/Online Learning

-- Foreland Fields School's will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements and any local/national guidance. - All communication with pupils/students and parents/carers will take place using school/college provided or approved communication channels; for example, school/college provided email accounts and phone numbers and/or agreed systems: Google Classroom, Microsoft 365 or equivalent. - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and pupils/students will engage with remote teaching and learning in line with existing behaviour principles as set out in our school Positive Behaviour Policy, Staff Behaviour Policy, Online Safety Policy and Acceptable Use Policies. - Staff and pupils/students will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Policy, which is available on KLZ SharePoint.
+- Foreland Fields School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements and any local/national guidance. - All communication with pupils and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and Microsoft 365. - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL.

+- Staff and pupils will engage with remote teaching and learning in line with existing behaviour principles as set out in our Staff Behaviour Policy and Acceptable Use Policies. - Staff and pupils will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our policies and procedures as written in the Online Safety Policy, Remote Learning Policy and appropriate Acceptable Use Policies.

-6.5 Staff training
+6.5 Online Safety Training for Staff

-Foreland Fields School's will ensure that all staff receive online safety training as part of induction and that ongoing online safety training and update for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach.
+- Foreland Fields School will ensure that all staff receive online safety training, which, amongst other things, will include providing them with an understanding of the expectations, applicable roles and their responsibilities in relation to filtering and monitoring, as part of induction. - Ongoing online safety training and updates for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach.
 See section 7 for more information.

-6.6 Educating pupils/students
+6.6 Educating Pupils

-Foreland Fields School's will ensure a comprehensive whole school curriculum response is in place to enable all pupils/students to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
+Foreland Fields School will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
 See section 9 for more information.

-6.7 Working with parents/carers
+6.7 Working with Parents/Carers